zippy/p2p-shipyard/docs/documentation/how-to-create-an-end-user-happ.md

 And follow along to answer all the necessary prompts.

-This will execute all the required steps to convert your previously scaffolded hApp to an end-user executable tauri app.
+This will execute all the required steps to convert your previously scaffolded hApp to an end-user tauri app.

 2. Take a look into the files that the scaffold command edited, and adapt them if necessary: